 With a movie of this scale, I tend to fixate on what happens after the end credits roll.
 Not in an "I'm really looking forward to Sebastian Stan crying in the sequel!" way (although obviously that's a given), but in the sense of what impact Steve Rogers' actions will have on the rest of the world.
-I find it disappointing when movies just focus on the main characters and hit the reset button on the rest of the universe, as if the only people effected by a deadly supervillain/apocalypse are the hero and supporting cast.
-Luckily, the scope of the Marvel Cinematic Universe has given us a far better chance to see how the world changes and develops over time.
+I find it disappointing sequels focus purely on character development while hitting the reset button on the rest of the universe, as if the only people effected by a deadly supervillain/apocalypse are the hero and supporting cast.
+Luckily, the scope of the MCU gives us a better chance to see how the world changes and develops over time.

-People love to point out the little details that link Marvel movies together, like Sitwell's offhand mention of Dr Strange.
-But to be honest, this type of in-universe worldbuilding is pretty easy.
-The MCU's real strength is the way it portrays a world with a realistic history and contemporary culture, rather than following the more familiar method of plopping a superhero into a city with no hints of influence from the outside world.
+People love to point out the little details that link Marvel movies together, like Sitwell's offhand mention of Doctor Strange.
+But to be honest, that type of in-universe worldbuilding is pretty easy.
+The MCU's real strength is the way it portrays a world with a believable history and contemporary culture, rather than following the more familiar method of plopping a superhero into a city with no hints of influence from the outside world.

-Captain America is the strongest strand in this worldbuilding web because he's the first publicly recognised superhuman in the MCU.
-He gives us a link between the Red Skull in the 1940s, and the present-day world of SHIELD, the Avengers, and the ever-growing pantheon of weird 21st century tech and superhuman characters.
+Captain America is the strongest strand in this worldbuilding web because in the MCU, he was the first publicly recognised superhero.
+He provides a historical link between the Red Skull in the 1940s, and the present-day world of SHIELD and the Avengers.
 Fittingly, CATWS was the first movie to give us a truly in-depth look at the non-superheroic side of the MCU.

 A typical superhero/adventure movie ends with the hero defeating the villain, plus some kind of set-up for a sequel.
-Just to be clear, I have zero problem with this.
-A simple storyline doesn't necessarily preclude good writing.
-However, one of the reasons for the popularity of this formula is the fact that big-budget filmmakers are leery of making things "too complicated" in case audiences don't show up for later sequels -- a theory that's now been obliterated by the increasingly complex nature of the MCU.
+Just to be clear, I have no real problem with this.
+A simple story doesn't necessarily preclude good writing.
+However, one of the reasons this formula is so popular is because studios are leery of making things "too complicated" in case audiences don't show up for later sequels -- a theory that's now been obliterated by the increasingly complex nature of the MCU.
 Marvel Studios loves worldbuilding, and their movies are better as a result.

 Avengers was the most high-impact movie before this, but for obvious reasons it didn't show much of its own aftermath.
-Iron Man 3, much like its prequels, focused on Tony Stark's life and emotional journey rather than on the outside world -- although it was still a direct follow-up from Avengers, because one of the main themes was Tony struggling with PTSD resulting from the Chitauri attack.
+Iron Man 3, much like its prequels, focused on Tony Stark's life and emotional journey -- although it still followed on from Avengers, because one of the main themes was Tony struggling with PTSD resulting from the Chitauri attack.
 Thor: The Dark World told Loki's side of the post-Avengers story and spent half of the time on alien planets, meaning that there wasn't much room for earthbound worldbuilding.
 But Captain America?
 He was the perfect choice to show us everything else, not just because we already knew he was working with SHIELD (i.e. the Avengers' most direct link to the civilian population), but because Cap has always been a hero of the people.